Padmanabhapuram palace is considered as the Mystique marvel of Kerala Architecture.

 We merely walked through the palace, observing the architecture and listening to our guide narrate the history.

 Valiya Oottupura, a double storied building located on the southern side of the palace, has been used for dining purposes during feasts and it is a spacious area which could accommodate more than 1000 people at a time.

 Moreover, you can spot large jars on the ground floor gifted by Chinese merchants to the King of Travancore.

 The walls of Uppirikka Malika are beautifully adorned with Mural paintings of Lord Krishna.

 Navaratri Mandapam was meant for conducting cultural programs during Navratri.

-Next halt was Mathoor Hanging Bridge also known as Mathur Aqueduct.
+Next halt was Mathoor Hanging Bridge, also known as Mathur Aqueduct.

-Here’s our 3 Days Kanyakumari Itinerary to plan your trip efficiently !
+Here’s our 3 Days Kanyakumari Itinerary covering the major tourist places in Kanyakumari to plan your trip efficiently !